xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 Normally, when you compile on `x86_64` architecture, you run the program on `x86_64`.
 But Void Linux supports more than `x86_64`, it supports a lot of architectures and even two libc implementations, glibc and musl.
-All of there are incompatible with each other ([there are ways to run software compiled for a different architecture](tips_and_tricks.md#qemu), but it isn't possible by default).
+All of there are incompatible with each other by default.

 How does Void Linux support all of these?
 Does it have a dedicated build server for each architecture?